Sim007/vbRabbitMQJS/readme.md

 -e RABBITMQ_DEFAULT_PASS=<password>
 ```

-For the send and recieve containers you need the IP address of the RabbitMQ container named my-rabbit.
+For the send and recieve containers you need the IP address of the RabbitMQ container named myrabbit.

 You can find the IP address with the docker inspect command.